ibm-cloud-docs/secrets-manager/certificates.md

 {: #import-certificates-ui}
 {: ui}

-To add a certificate by using the {{site.data.keyword.secrets-manager_short}} UI, complete the following steps.
+You can import an existing certificate by using the {{site.data.keyword.secrets-manager_short}} UI.

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) **> Resource List**.
 2. From the list of services, select your instance of {{site.data.keyword.secrets-manager_short}}.